wzhzhu/wzhzhu.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral fellow at the University of Science and Technology of China.
 I received my Ph.D. in 2025 under the supervision of Prof. [Yinlong Xu](https://cs.ustc.edu.cn/2020/0828/c23235a460084/page.htm) and Prof. [Yongkun Li](http://staff.ustc.edu.cn/~ykli/).
 My research focuses on building scalable and resource-efficient storage, memory, and data-serving systems for data-intensive computing and emerging AI workloads.
-My work spans distributed storage systems, key-value stores, disaggregated memory, vector databases for AI retrieval, and checkpointing systems for large language model training.

 ## Publications